Samariya57/leetcode_score_monitoring/README.md

     psql -U <user_name> -h 127.0.0.1 -d leetcode_score_monitoring

-#### Create tables with the sql statemetns in repo
+#### Create tables with the sql statements in repo
 All sql statements can be found in create_tables.sql

-#### Insert sample data into database for testing with the sql statemetns in repo
+#### Insert sample data into database for testing with the sql statements in repo
 All sql statements can be found in insert_statements.sql

-## Step 3 -  Test run Scrapy Spider project and Dash webapp
+## Step 3 -  Test Run Scrapy Spider Project and Dash Webapp

 ### Test scraping with run.sh